 Given the high stock of adult unemployment, a number of measures for adults continue to concentrate mainly on activation after long spells of unemployment.
+However, a reorientation of measures focused on the reemployability of adults has been promoted.
 Priority has been given to back-to-work action for long-term unemployed and to reintegration of workers on Socially Useful Jobs schemes by means of self-employment, micro-entrepreneurship and co-operatives.

-As to entrepreneurship, a Solidarity Pact was signed between the Prime Minister and the permanent forum of the voluntary and co-operative sector, thus recognising the role played by NGO's in job creation
+As to entrepreneurship, a Solidarity Pact was signed between the Prime Minister and the permanent forum of the voluntary and co-operative sector, thus recognising the role played by NGO's in job creation.

 For equal opportunities, between women and men an inter-governmental agreement was reached to enhance female entrepreneurship.
 The Observatory on the impact on female employment of flexibility measures was set up.
 In relation to the involvement of key institutional actors in the implementation of the NAP, the role of the regional and local authorities is clarified.
-NonGovernment Organisations are playing an increasingly important role in job creation in the social economy.
+Non-Government Organisations are playing an increasingly important role in job creation in the social economy.
 The social partners are active in implementing all measures where their involvement is pertinent.
-In some cases, the labour legislation itself calls for this involvement (i.e. apprenticeship, inhouse training, continuing training, local agreements).
+In some cases, the labour legislation itself calls for this involvement (i.e. apprenticeship, in-house training, continuing training, local agreements).

 Monitoring of the NAP at central level is spearheaded by a new inter-ministerial committee.
-A monitoring task-force has been set up at the Ministry of Labour and Works in close contact with regions and social partners.
+A monitoring taskforce has been set up at the Ministry of Labour and Works in close contact with regions and social partners.
 The European Social Fund autonomous monitoring mechanism covers many NAPS measures included in the NAP.